nickc1/nickc1.github.io/skCCM.md

 x1,x2 = data.coupled_logistic(rx1,rx2,b12,b21,ts_length)
 {% endhighlight %}

-Here we opt to use `x1` and `x2` instead of $$X$$ and $$Y$$, but the equations are the same.
-Using these parameters, `x1` has more of an influence on `x2` than `x2` has on `x1`.
 This produces the coupled logistic map as seen in the figure below where the top plot is `x1` and the bottom is `x2`.

 ![coupled_logistic](/assets/ccm/coupled_logistic.png){: .center-image }

-As is clearly evident from the figure above, there is no way to tell if one series is influencing the other just by examining the time series.

 The next step is to calculate the mutual information of the time series so that we can appropriately determine the lag value for the embedding.
-The first minimum in the mutual information can be thought of as jumping far enough away that there is new information gained.
-A more useful thought construct might be to think of it as the first minimum in the autocorrelation.
-Mutual information, however, has proved to be more useful in appropriately picking the lag. [cite] The mutual information calculation can be done using the `embed` class provided by skCCM.
+This can be done using the `embed` class provided by skCCM.

 {% highlight python linenos %}
 import skCCM as ccm